MileHacker Logo

 Ancient Roots & Legends

 Lianyungang's history stretches back many centuries.
 Archaeological evidence indicates human settlement in the area from the Neolithic period.
-During the Qin Dynasty (221-206 BC), the region gained notoriety as the departure point for Xu Fu, a legendary explorer who sailed in search of the elixir of life.
+During the Qin Dynasty (221-206 BC), the region gained notoriety as the leaving point for Xu Fu, a legendary explorer who sailed in search of the elixir of life.
 This tale connects Lianyungang to early maritime exploration and ancient Chinese lore.

 Early Buddhism on Kongwang Mountain